hasanpalaz/Deep_Learning/README.md

-# Deep Learning in Python for windows OS.
+# Deep Learning in Python